 After you have processed your emotions, it’s time to delve deeper into this diagnosis.
 Learn as much as you can about autism.
 What does it mean to have an autistic child?
 What are the best therapies and treatments for your child?
 There is a lot of information available, both online and in print.
 It is important to find what works best for you and your family.

-Autistic children can demonstrate behavior that is difficult to deal with as a result of sensory overload.
+Autistic children can demonstrate behavior that is difficult to deal with as a result of sensory issues.
 The best response is to have compassion for your austitic child.
 They are overwhelmed by situations, sensations and feelings that most other people don’t have to think twice about.
 They’re doing the best they can.
 It’s your job to help them.

 Children who have autism need specialized support as soon as possible.
 The earlier they receive this support, the better chance they can find a way to adapt to it